CoolCoderSuper/TheBestCliEver/README.md

-# Echo TCP Server
+# TCP Chat

-This is a simple echo TCP server implemented in F#.
+This is simple TCP chat implemented in F#.

 ## Building the Server